Spike & Tamara's Wood

-Spike & Tamara's Wood is, at this moment, not actually a wood at all, but it will be when the trees planted over the last few years grow to maturity.
-It is the field in which our two horses, Spike and Tamara, lived and grazed for most of the nineteen years we had them.
+Spike & Tamara's Wood is the field in which our two horses, Spike and Tamara, lived and grazed for most of the nineteen years we had them.

-The decision to turn it into a nature reserve was made following Tamara's death and it is now planted with nearly a thousand trees.
+The decision to turn it into a nature reserve was made following Tamara's death and was planted up with nearly a thousand trees.
 These include 20 donated by the Kent Stour Countryside Project.
 All the trees are native English species, predominately oaks, and include ash, beech, birch, horse chestnut, sweet chestnut, holm oak, walnut, holly, hornbeam, whitebeam, crab apple, pear and wild cherry.

 Butterfly species seen to date:

 Bird life is less easy to quantify.
 A Sparrowhawk regularly patrols the field, Green Woodpeckers visit in search of food and there are such threatened species such as Skylarks, which seem to be nesting.
 Mostly they are familiar garden species.

 In the first year only 40 trees were planted, mostly about five - six feet tall.
 These were set out in three major groves, one of silver birch, one with a mixture of birch and alder, and the rest, which included the oaks, beech and sweet chestnut, in a much looser formation.
 A few other trees, horse chestnut, ash and a solitary whitebeam were spread over the rest of the field.
 The weather was particularly fortunate, warm and wet throughout the summer, which meant that all but one tree survived its transplanting and nearly all put on a spectacular amount of growth, some eighteen inches or more.
 By 2005 these trees were well over head height, mostly between eight and ten feet tall.

 In the late summer, we held the first of barbecue for all the family who are participating in the project.
 Four generations were present, plus other friends who assisted in the planting.